IBM/plex/README.md

 ---

 **Warning:** IBM Type is still in development and being carefully implemented in real cases where we can look for any difficulties.
-Look out for a stable v1.0.0 release by October 16th.
+Look out for a stable v1.0.0 release in the near future.

 ---

-### IBM Type Checker
+### IBM Type Checker (work-in-progress)

 Check that any webpage follows the IBM Type with our [Chrome and Firefox extension](https://github.com/ibm/type-checker).
-This extremely helpful to developers as they code and designers as they review work.
+This is helpful to developers as they code and designers as they review work.

 ### Examples